Table of Contents

 • Identified and resolved customer issues daily with a success rate of 98%

-According to the Office for National Statistics (ONS), IT professionals in the UK earn an average annual salary of £47,608.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), IT professionals in the UK earn an average annual salary of £47,608.

 Additionally, there are similar pay levels for both men and women in this type of role.